 As I’m closely tied to Jim as a co-host of the weekly radio show I’m going to keep my personal impressions aside and simply provide some important links for your viewing/reading.
 These are links to the original interviews, press conference at SES Chicago as well as some posts on the issue.
 For anyone involved in PPC or the search engine world this is important news.
 I also need to mention that the story has only been released as part one (as noted on the Webmaster Radio site).
 There is more coming and as it becomes available we at Beanstalk will be sure to keep you informed.

-The press conference – The press conference at SES Chicago where this all was brought to light.
+The press conference (link removed) – The press conference at SES Chicago where this all was brought to light.

 The interview – The interview with Clarence Briggs that sparked the investigation.